 Padua.
 Spend the morning at the beautiful, fascinating and historic Botanic Garden at Padua.
-The oldest such establishment in the world, it was founded in 1545 by order of the Venetian government (shortly after, it was absorbed by the university).
+The oldest such establishment in the world, it was founded in 1545 by order of the Venetian government (it was absorbed by the university shortly after).
 The oldest living plant dates to 1550.
 In the afternoon, there is a choice of spending time in this gem of a city or of returning to rest in the hotel and its gardens.
-Overnight Mira Porte.

 Fracanzan Pievone, Frassanelle, Costozza.
 Three private gardens.
 Villa Fracanzan Pievone maintains a traditional orchard and kitchen garden, among the few left in the Veneto.
 The charming artificial caves excavated under the Villa Frassanelle in the 1880s by Count Alberto Papafava replicate the natural caves within his park, complete with secret passageways, stalactites and underground lakes.
 The final visit is to the Baroque gardens of the Villa da Schio at Costozza, where we also visit the winery and sample the wines of the estate.
 Drive to Vicenza for the first of three nights here.

 Negrar, Verona.
 The Pojega Garden at Villa Rizzardi, commissioned in 1783, is one of the last remaining examples of an Italian-style garden created before the fashion for landscape gardens took hold.
 Incorporating three descending terraces, it takes full advantage of the steep hillside with formal gardens, hornbeam avenues and a green theatre.
-Visit the Verona Civic Library to view the original plans for the Pojega Garden, then walk across the river to the Giardino Giusti.
-Created in 1580, they are among the finest Renaissance gardens in Europe.
-Overnight Vicenza.
+Continue to Verona to see the Giardino Giusti.
+Created in 1580, it are among the finest Renaissance gardens in Europe.

 Grezzana.
 Visit Villa Arvedi, whose impressive parterre was designed to be viewed from above, followed by lunch in the Baroque grotto.
 Return to Venice airport for the flight to London Gatwick, arriving c.
 7.00pm.